The Copycats - Star Trek TOS

 Star Fleet Fabrications

-This was a Massachusetts based husband and wife company that started out advertising in the Star Trek Welcome Committee pamphlets that were mailed out from convention attendance lists, dating back as far as 1973.
-It is also corroborated that they were selling replicas from that date at early east coast conventions in their area, which makes him the first known TOS prop replica maker (see the catalog section to view those catalogs).
-Towards the end of their run, they also advertised in Starlog magazine as well from the late 1970's to 1980.
+This was a Massachusetts based husband and wife company that started out advertising in the Star Trek Welcommittee publications that were mailed out from convention attendance lists, dating back as far as 1973.
+It is also corroborated that they were selling replicas from that date at early east coast conventions in their area which, makes them the first known TOS prop replica maker (see the catalog section).
+Towards the end of their run they also advertised in Starlog magazine from the late 1970's to 1980.
 A very early pioneer in the hobby.

 Years active: 1973-1980